rusenask/mirage/docs/pages/stub_sharing.rst

 Sharing Stubs
 *************

-Stub-O-Matic allows stubs to be organised and shared in ways to suit a project's test data needs.
+Mirage allows stubs to be organised and shared in ways to suit a project's test data needs.
 Stubo is about emulating back-end system behaviour and as such, stubs can be organised around individual services provided by a given back-end service.
 These stubs can be assembled and re-used as required by individual tests.